dmperandres/StippleShop/README.md

   * add any additional components you may want, but leave the rest of the pre-selections as they are, then click "Next >"
   * in the License Agreement dialog, check the box that you agree to the license conditions, then click "Next >"
   * click "Next >" to start the installation of Qt (if you do not have enough disk space then "Next >" is greyed out)
+  * once it is done, you can close the installation dialog

 ### StippleShop Compilation under Linux
 * get the StippleShop sources: `cd ~/code ; git clone https://github.com/dmperandres/StippleShop.git`